skyajal/rpi4-docker/install.md

 There is some additional things I like to change before installing docker.
 These are completely optional.
 1. Rename the default ubuntu username
 2. Install argon1.sh script for the Argon ONE Pi 4 Raspberry Pi Case
-3. Disable the sdcard status (green) light
+3. Disable the microsd status (green) light

 ## Renaming the default ubuntu username
 I prefer to login with my username rather than ubuntu.
 Why change it though?
 It's a personal preference to keep my user id and group id the same across all of my devices.